jacksonrayhamilton/custom-promise/README.md

 });
 ```

-When order is unimportant, you can pass an object to `p.all` instead:
+When order is unimportant, pass an object to `p.all` instead:

 ```js
 p.all({